giovagr20/TaxiQualifier/README.md

 # TaxiQualifier
 A mobile and web application, it looks like CabifyApp

+Using
+C# --> SHARED CODE
+ASP .NET CORE -->EB
+XAMARIN --> MOBILE

-In this app, we learn abot push notification, geolocation, programming mobile with xamarin forms and xamarin classic
+In this app, we learn about push notification, geolocation, programming mobile with .net core, xamarin forms and xamarin classic